JHU-PL-Lab/www-fpse/coding.md

     -   We recommend installing [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/) which once you have set up will allow you to follow the Linux Ubuntu install instructions to get `opam`.
        - Note that your Ubuntu needs the C compiler and tools for the `opam` install to work; the following Linux shell command will get you those: `sudo apt install make m4 gcc unzip`.
        - You can still use your Windows install of VSCode to edit files by using the [VSCode Remote WSL Extension](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) -- it will connect the Windows editor to the underlying WSL2 subsystem.
 See below where VSCode is described for details on how to set this up.
-    -   Option 2 is to set up a Linux VM on your Windows box, and then set up a Linux install of OCaml within the VM.
+    -   If WSL2 is not workable, another option is to set up a Linux VM on your Windows box, and then set up a Linux install of OCaml within the VM.
 There are many good tutorials on how to build a Linux VM, [here is one of them](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098).
 Once your virtual Linux box is set up, you can follow the `opam` Linux install instructions.

 #### Required OPAM Standard packages

 Once you have `opam` and `ocaml` 4.14.0 installed, run the following `opam` command to install additional necessary packages for the class:

-    opam install merlin utop ppx_deriving core bisect_ppx ounit2 async ppx_deriving_yojson ocaml-lsp-server ocamlformat ocamlformat-rpc base_quickcheck
+    opam install merlin ocaml-lsp-server ocamlformat-rpc utop ounit2 async lwt ppx_deriving_yojson ppx_deriving bisect_ppx base_quickcheck

 Lastly, in order for the OCaml top loop to start up with some of these libraries already loaded, edit the file `~/.ocamlinit` to add the lines below (note `opam` probably already created this file, just make sure the lines below are in it).
 The lines in this file are input to the top loop when it first starts.  `topfind` really should be built-in, it allows you to load libraries.
 The `require` command is one thing `topfind` adds, here it is loading the `Core` libraries to replace the standard ones coming with OCaml.
 We will be using `Core` as they are improved versions.